jay-kumar-jk/jay-kumar-jk.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a Software Developer, I enjoy being outdoors, hang out with friends.
+Apart from being a Software Developer, I enjoy being outdoors, hanging out with friends.
 Love to play cricket and chess.
 Curious in solving sudoku.